open-medicine-initiative/medical-mindmap-paper-toolkit/README.md

 You should use the provided **legend template** *(available in [English](../master/print/ptk-legend-english_-_medical-mindmap-paper-toolkit_-_openmediaid.pdf) and [German](../master/print/ptk-legende-deutsch_-_medical-mindmap-paper-toolkit_-_openmediaid.pdf))*, which makes Medical Mindmaps more consistent and comparable.

 ## Medical Mindmaps
-Here you can see the *Medical Mindmap* of a **Morbus Bechterew** Patient and the corresponding [Legend](../master/mindmap/PTK-Morbus-Bechterew-1-Benjamin-V2-Legend.pdf) to get you inspired
+Here you can see the *Medical Mindmap* of a **Morbus Bechterew** Patient and the corresponding [Legend](../master/mindmap/PTK-Morbus-Bechterew-1-Benjamin-V2-Legend.pdf) to get you inspired.

 *Note that your own Medical Mindmap will most likely look different.*